Staubgeborener/VirusTotalReporter/README.md

 ![VTR_GUI](https://github.com/Staubgeborener/VirusTotalReporter/blob/master/media/VTR_Result.png)

-To get a first overview, the files are sorted according to their evaluation in the colors "green" (probably no malware), "orange" (maybe malware) and "red" (quite likely malware) in the left column.
+To get a first overview, the files are sorted according to their evaluation in the colors "green" (probably no malware, < 10%\*), "orange" (maybe malware, between 10% and 33%\*) and "red" (quite likely malware, > 33%\*) in the left column.
 Detailed information can be found in the right column.
+This can be changed in the file [.vt.py at line 161](https://github.com/Staubgeborener/VirusTotalReporter/blob/master/VirusTotalReporter/vt.py#L161)

+\* based on a percentage calculation of positive analysis against overall analysis

 ------------------